trusttechnologies/TrustDeviceInfo/README.md

 # Initialize

 To generate a new TrustID

-AccessGroup: To generate a new accessGroup you need to activate our keychain sharing capability in our app, you must also  be part of an Apple development group to access to its identifier.
+AccessGroup: To generate a new accessGroup you need to activate your keychain sharing capability in Signing & Capabilities, you must also be part of an Apple development group to access to its identifier to generate your access group.

 Team ID: Found it in [https://developer.apple.com/](https://developer.apple.com/)